Rui-Zhang1997/python-intro/python.md

 while <conditions>:
 	<code>
 ```
-\subsubsection{Notes}
+### Notes
-In addition, unlike other languages, for and while also take an else clause, which will execute if the loop completes.
-This is
-useful if one is searching for something in a list, like a name.
-If a name is found, then one would stop searching but if it
-is not found, then the loop completes and the else would execute.
+Unlike other languages, `for` and `while` also takes an `else` clause, which will execute if the loop completes.
+This is useful if one is searching for something in a list and wants different code to execute if it finds what it is looking for in the list and do something else if one is not f.
+If a name is found, then one would stop searching but if it is not found, then the loop completes and the else would execute.
 This is cleaner than using a flag, for example
 \begin{Verbatim}[xleftmargin=0.5in]
 WITHOUT USING for...else